 Our dogs and cats are our four-legged children.
 They are our little humans.
 Our pets are spoiled over and over again.
 For many pet owners, it is hard to imagine Minnesota law not treating pets like people.
 State law treats pets differently than in the real world.
-Actually, pets are considered property the same as a truck, bank account or kayak.
+Actually, pets are considered property the same as a truck, bank account or kayak in a divorce.

 Judges really do not want to have to decide who should get custody of pets.
 They hope the couple can make that decision.
 One way to creatively decide “custody” of the couple’s pets is to create parenting plan specifying who has the pets during the month.
 Some couples have a pet parenting plan that matches their parenting time schedule for their children.
 This way the children and the pets stay together.